If a medication is prescribed at 75 mg every 6 hours, how much will be taken in one day?

 Master the HOSA Medical Math Assessment Test with flashcards and multiple-choice questions.
 Each question includes hints and explanations to help you excel.
 Achieve your certification!

-Next, multiply the number of doses by the amount prescribed per dose:
+Next, you multiply the number of doses by the amount of medication per dose:

 Subscribe